CDI Staff

 Maryam Abdel Magid

 Maryam Abdel Magid graduated from Santa Clara University (SCU), with a degree in Biology and Public Health.
 At SCU, Maryam was a part of Dr. Jamie Chang’s lab on social policy towards Santa Clara County’s unhoused population and opioid implementation on SCU’s campus.
 Maryam recently concluded an internship at the California Department of Public Health (CDPH) on the Multisystem Inflammatory Syndrome in Children (MIS-C) team.
 At CDPH, Maryam worked with Dr. John Openshaw on clinical data surveillance and analysis - closely utilizing the states EHR database CalREDIE.
-She is currently working with Stanford’s CDI to expand her insight on implementation science for graduate studies and future career.
-Maryam uses mixed methods, as well as R, on projects spanning addiction treatment and clinical technical assistance (ATSH, SITT-MAT, C-DIAS, MHTTC).
+She worked with Stanford CDI to expand her insight on implementation science for graduate studies and future career.
+Maryam used mixed methods, as well as R, on projects spanning addiction treatment and clinical technical assistance (ATSH, SITT-MAT, C-DIAS, MHTTC).

 Gwendolyne Aguilar